 - Financial fraud

 In many cases, a cybercriminal might also intercept this information and merely sell it over the dark web.
 Moreover, our statistics show the prevailing conditions of cybersecurity.
-Amidst this, opting for email encryption is the only way to ensure secure email communication.
+Email encryption is the only way to ensure secure email communication.